VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform-walk-through.rst

 .. note:: If using the onstart method remove the @PubSub.subscribe('pubsub', '') from the top of the method.

-After :ref:`building VOLTTRON <Building-VOLTTRON>`, open three shells with the current directory the root of the VOLTTRON repository.
+After :ref:`installing VOLTTRON <Platform-Installation>`, open three shells with the current directory the root of the VOLTTRON repository.
 Then activate the VOLTTRON environment and export the `VOLTTRON_HOME` variable.
 The home variable needs to be different for each instance.